4 Overlooked Health Benefits of Curcumin (it’s more than just a spice).

 - The heart health benefits of curcumin have been to increase the antioxidant capacity.
 It also promotes healthy levels of inflammatory response and helps maintain healthy blood flow.

 - It’s best known for helping ease joint discomfort and stiffness.
 In an 8-month trial, curcumin supplementation led to a 93% (wow!) reduction in joint discomfort.
 Furthermore, the placebo group experienced just a 12% decrease in pain discomfort.
-Therefore, less joint pain and stiffness means more freedom to do the things you love and an overall improved quality of life!
+Therefore, less joint pain and stiffness means more freedom to do the things you love and overall improved quality of life!

 - Curcumin induces an antioxidant response both directly and indirectly by scavenging free radicals.
 Furthermore, it’s has a valuable protective effect on the mitochondria, which are responsible for energy production.